cortexproject/cortex/docs/configuration/config-file-reference.md

 # True to enable TSDB WAL compression.
 # CLI flag: -experimental.tsdb.wal-compression-enabled
 [wal_compression_enabled: <boolean> | default = false]

-# True if the Cortex cluster is running the store-gateway service and the
-# querier should query the bucket store via the store-gateway.
-# CLI flag: -experimental.tsdb.store-gateway-enabled
-[store_gateway_enabled: <boolean> | default = false]

 # If true, and transfer of blocks on shutdown fails or is disabled, incomplete
 # blocks are flushed to storage instead.
 If false, incomplete blocks will be